-In the 1990s, Japan began to spread its influence socially, politically, and economically into the Southeast Asian region once again.
-This came as a result of their attempts to work as peacekeepers during the Gulf War.130 Japanese Prime Minister Kaifu Toshiki visited member states of the Association of Southeast Asian Nations (ASEAN) from April to May of 1991 in an attempt to strengthen relations with the region, and in Singapore issued an apology for Japan's actions during the Sook Ching.
-He stated his "strong feeling of remorse for our country's act that caused unbearable suffering and grief among many people in the Asia-Pacific region," an apology that was not fully accepted by Singaporeans.131 Former Singaporean Prime Minister Lee Kuan Yew stated that Japanese peacekeeping forces were unpopular because it was "like giving chocolate filled with whisky to an alcoholic."132 Japan had not properly apologized for their actions during World War II, so why should they be trusted to once again arm themselves and interfere with international conflicts?
+In the 1990s, Japan began to spread its influence into the Southeast Asian region once again.
+This came as a result of their attempts to work as peacekeepers during the Gulf War.141 Prime Minister Kaifu Toshiki visited member states of the Association of Southeast Asian Nations (ASEAN) from April to May of 1991 in an attempt to strengthen relations with the region, and in Singapore issued an apology for Japan's actions during the Sook Ching.
+He stated his "strong feeling of remorse for our country's act that caused unbearable suffering and grief among many people in the Asia-Pacific region," an apology that was not fully accepted by Singaporeans.142 Former Prime Minister Lee Kuan Yew stated that Japanese peacekeeping forces were unpopular because it was "like giving chocolate filled with whisky to an alcoholic."143 Japan had not properly apologized for their actions during World War II, so why should they be trusted to once again arm themselves and interfere with international conflicts?
 Singapore's dissatisfaction with Japanese intervention 50 years after the Sook Ching demonstrates that the wrongs committed by their army had not been properly apologized for.